Frequently asked questions

-You can easily check your pets microchip number using a microchip scanner, scan it over the pet and if it is microchipped you will get a number come up on the microchip scanner.
+You can easily check your pets microchip number using a microchip scanner, scan it over the pet and if it is microchipped you will see a number displayed on the microchip scanner.
 Alternatively, take the animal to a Vet to be scanned.

 Our chip numbers are 15 digits long and will be displayed on your registration card.

-You can directly enter the chipID number into the websites, or optionally scan the QR code on your smart device (requires QR reader).
+You can directly enter the chipID number into the registration form on our website, or optionally scan the QR code on your smart device (requires QR reader).

 Regardless of whether you are a pet owner who has purchased a pet or you are a breeder, transferring a chip is as easy as logging into your account.